 Your data is rarely static.
 You can easily add, remove, or update elements in a list after you’ve created it.

-You can add a new element or change an existing one by using the $ or [[...]] assignment syntax.
+You can add a new element or change an existing one by using the $ or [[ ]] assignment syntax.
+If the name already exists, R updates it; if it’s new, R adds it.

 List of 7